kolllor33/secure-json-database/README.md

 ```

 ## Changelog

+In version 1.5 you now can store passwords and check them by referring to them with a username
+like identifier.
+The encryption used for the procces is pbkdf2.
+Fixed a bug where cluster network
+databases where crashing.
+NOTE: clusters and networking are still unstable most issues with this
+is fixed by reloading the process.

 In version 1.4 you now can drop a table from your database.
 Also there is the network feature
 that alows you to sync your database over multiple servers